 In 2019 Vow And Declare became the first Australian-bred Melbourne Cup winner since Shocking (2009) and won from barrier 21 of 24.

 There have historically been a few awful Melbourne Cup barriers.
 The worst leading up to the 2021 Melbourne Cup barrier draw are:

 - Barrier 18 – 1 win – Verry Elleegant became the first to win from the gate in 2021

 - Barrier 7 – 2 wins, in 1924 and 2015

 - Barrier 15 – 1 win, in 1973

-Barriers 2, 12, and 20 all have 2 wins.
+Barrier 12 recorded a third win in 2020 with Twilight Payment, while Barriers 2 and 20 have 2 wins.
 Numbers beyond barrier 24 have not been included, as the number of starters is currently limited to 24 with no emergencies.